 While moving in together is a serious affair that requires deep thought, it’s not all about contracts and planning.
-It’s about taking the next, fun step with your significant other–and you shouldn’t let your frustrations about the little things squander that.
-“It should be a learning experience,” LPC Rich Oswald advises, “Not a debate on whose way is better.”
-Keep up going on dates, find new things to do together, and enjoy having time together–after all, that’s what being in a relationship is all about.
+It’s about taking the next, fun step with your significant other.
+You shouldn’t let your frustrations about the little things squander that.
+“It should be a learning experience,” LPC Rich Oswald advises.
+“Not a debate on whose way is better.”
+Keep going on dates, find new things to do together, and enjoy having time together.
+After all, that’s what being in a relationship is all about.

 Ready to take the plunge and move in together?
 Start off on the right foot by getting help instead of squabbling like an old married couple.
 With Dolly, you’ll get on-demand moving help from our Helpers at an affordable price.
 Book a Dolly to make moving in together a breeze.

 Miranda is the Marketing Coordinator at Dolly.
 She’s moved nine times in the past six years, and while she’s grateful for the moving expertise, she’s hoping she doesn’t need to move a tenth time anytime soon.